Return to Philosophy Web Homepage Title: Introduction to Logic

 1. Even so, occasionally a movie star, for example, might also be an appropriate authority in another field of expertise.
 For example, former Hollywood actor and union leader Ronald Reagan could have been relevantly quoted as a U.S. political authority at the time of his California governorship or his U.S. presidency.
 Former Hollywood actor and film director Paul Newman could have been quoted as an authority on professional racing during his motorsports career as team owner and race car driver.
 The reasoning of these individuals in those respective fields would not ordinarily be open to the charge of an ad verecundiam fallacy.

 2. Note also that an ad verecundiam argument is not a deductive argument since its conclusion is not claimed to follow with absolute certainty.
-Even a consensus of reliable authorities are mistaken about subject matter in their field of expertise at times.
+Even a consensus of reliable authorities can be mistaken about the subject matter in their field of expertise at times.

 1. Ad verecundiam arguments are nonformal arguments and are often considered inductive arguments (i.e., arguments whose conclusions are claimed to follow with probability).
-Ad verecundiam arguments are not necessarily fallacious even if the appropriate authorities are found to be mistaken.[4]
+Ad verecundiam arguments are not necessarily fallacious even if the claim by an appropriate authority is subsequently found to be mistaken.
+(The claim is considered to be wrong but not fallacious since a claim considered in itself is not an argument.[4]

 2. For example, in 1948, readers of Science News were invited to buy a fluffy 80% cotton and 20% asbestos dish towel provided by the Science Service Program.[5]
 Concluding that the towel would be safe and useful would not have been an ad verecundiam fallacy at that time even though the authority being relied upon, Science Service, a program of Science News itself, was unaware asbestos can cause fatal illnesses.
-Nevertheless, the descriptions provided for the towel seemed probable since given what was believed to be true about asbestos at the time.
+The descriptions provided for the towel seemed probable at the time since the health hazards of asbestos were not known.

 5. In every case, the relevance or appropriateness of the authority's expertise to the question at issue is the essential element under consideration.
 Effective recognition and avoidance of this fallacy is necessarily based on an adequate definition of an improper, inappropriate or irrelevant authority.
 Developing criteria of relevance for the extensive diversity of types of authorities proves to be formidable.